La Gesta del Marrano

-La Gesta del Marrano (published in English as 'Against the Inquisition') is an Argentine novel, written by renowned prize-winning Argentinian author Marcos Aguinis.
+La Gesta del Marrano (published in English as Against the Inquisition) is a novel written by renowned prize-winning Argentine author Marcos Aguinis.

 This novel tells the story of Francisco Maldonado da Silva, a physician born in San Miguel de Tucumán, Argentina, who discovered his Jewish origin and decided to assume fully his Jewishness and stop hiding as a Christian (marrano).
 Maldonado was imprisoned by the Holy Inquisition, tried, and condemned for heresy.

-The book was released in English by Amazon Publishing in 2018 under the title "Against the Inquisition".
+The book was released in English by Amazon Publishing in 2018 under the title Against the Inquisition.